 What do users think recently?

 Recent user voice shows a frustrated sentiment.
-Users appreciate value and accessibility, but report app stability and crashes and login and authentication issues.
+Users appreciate value and accessibility, but report app stability and crashes.

 The rivals identified